Black Bass, Green Trout, Bigmouth Bass, Lineside Bass, Trophy Bass

 The largemouth is marked by a series of dark, sometimes black, blotches forming a jagged horizontal stripe along each flank.
 The upper jaw (maxilla) of a largemouth bass extends beyond the rear margin of the orbit.
 The largemouth is the largest of the black basses, reaching a maximum recorded overall length of (38 in), and a maximum recorded weight of 22¼ lb.
 The fish can live as long as 23 years.

 The juvenile largemouth bass consumes mostly small bait-fish, scuds, and insects.
-Adults consume smaller fish, crawdads, frogs, snakes, salamanders, and even small water birds, mammals and baby alligators.
-In larger lakes and reservoirs, adult bass occupy deeper water than younger fish, and shift to a diet consisting almost entirely of smaller fish like shad, trout, ciscoes, shiners, and sunfish.
+Adults consume smaller fish, crawdads, frogs, snakes, salamanders, and even small water birds, mammals, and baby alligators.
+In larger lakes and reservoirs, adult bass occupies deeper water than younger fish and shift to a diet consisting almost entirely of smaller fish like shad, trout, ciscoes, shiners, and sunfish.
 Prey items can be as large as 25 to 35% of the bass’s body length.
-Studies of prey utilization by large-mouths show that in weedy waters, bass grow more slowly due to difficulty in acquiring prey.
-Less weed cover allows bass to more easily find and catch prey, but this consists of more open-water baitfish.
+Studies of prey utilization by large-mouths show that in weedy waters, bass grows more slowly due to difficulty in acquiring prey.
+Less weed cover allows the bass to more easily find and catch prey, but this consists of more open-water baitfish.

-Largemouth are keenly sought after by anglers and are noted for the excitement of their fight.
-The fish will often become airborne in their effort to throw the hook, but many say that their cousin species, the smallmouth bass, can beat them pound for pound.
-Anglers most often fish for largemouth bass with lures such as plastic worms (and other plastic baits), jigs, crankbaits and spinnerbaits.
-A recent trend is the use of swimbaits to target trophy bass that are used to hunting larger bass in Florida.
+The largemouth is keenly sought after by anglers and is noted for the excitement of their fight.
+The bass we caught will often become airborne in their effort to throw the hook, but many say that their cousin species, the smallmouth bass, can beat them pound for pound.
+Anglers love bass, large fish or small fish, the fish fights really well.
+Most often fish for largemouth bass with lures such as plastic worms (and other plastic baits), jigs, crankbaits and spinnerbaits.
+A recent trend is the use of swimbaits to target trophy bass that is used to hunting larger bass in Florida.

 There is a strong cultural pressure among largemouth bass anglers which encourages the fish’s live release, especially the larger specimens.
-Largemouth bass, if handled with care, respond well to catch and release; many studies have shown specimens which have survived being hooked and released multiple times.
+Largemouth bass, if handled with care, respond well to catch and release; many studies have shown specimens that have survived being hooked and released multiple times.

-The largemouth bass is the state fish of (freshwater fish), Florida(sport fish).
+The largemouth bass is the state fish of (freshwater fish), Florida